fnumegha/BookLook-2/README.md

   Logistic Regression  0.628  0.093          0.570            0.952         0.609           0.160           0.743
   Decision Tree        0.633  0.159          0.512            0.897         0.613           0.242           0.728
   KNN                  0.665  0.384          0.460            0.696         0.626           0.419           0.660
+  SVD                  0.643  0.949          0.644            0.143         0.636
+  RBM                  0.589
 ```
-We see that the RMSE values is on an average a 0.6 across all classifiers.
-The recall value of 'Love' though shows that the algorithm is achieving this good RMSE by classifying everything as 'hate'.
-It is important to notice that the threshold value to divide ratings into 'Love' and 'hate' was kept to be 6.
+We can see that the RMSE for ML Classifiers is on an average 0.6, which is pretty decent.
+Though if we look at the Precision and recall values we see that the RMSE is good because a lot of entries are being classified as Hate.
+We see that SVD performs same as well.
+RBM does give us a better RMSE.

+There could be two reasons for the odd precision and recall values : The data is heavily skewed for a threshold value of '6' or even '7'.
+Secondly, Predicting ratings is a complex multi class problem which we have further reduced to a binary classification probelm.

 ### Conclusions
 In this work, we tried to show that hate is as powerful a signal as is love towards a particular commodity and helps in indicating a user's preferences.
-Interestingly, we found that the threshold value for classifying items as love or hate.

 ### References
 [1](http://proceedings.mlr.press/v18/kong12a/kong12a.pdf) Love-Hate Square Counting Method for Recommender Systems.